CoderJackyHuang/HYBControllerTransitions/README.md

 custom transition.
 For more information, just see the document in detail
 or just download the demo project to have a look.

+Though Developers have no foudation of custom transition, they can use it directly.
+All custom transition protocols have been wraped in the base transtion, you still can use it to add special effect. for this, just inherit from the HYBBaseTransition class.

 #Buble Effect Transition

 A custom modal transition that presents and dismiss a controller with an expanding bubble effect.